angelika1108/latentpixelsplat/README.md

 # LatentPixelSplat

-The **LatentPixelSplat** project is based on **[pixelSplat:](https://github.com/dcharatan/pixelsplat) 3D Gaussian Splats from Image Pairs for Scalable Generalizable 3D Reconstruction** by David Charatan, Sizhe Li, Andrea Tagliasacchi, and Vincent Sitzmann.
+This project is based on **[pixelSplat:](https://github.com/dcharatan/pixelsplat) 3D Gaussian Splats from Image Pairs for Scalable Generalizable 3D Reconstruction** by David Charatan, Sizhe Li, Andrea Tagliasacchi, and Vincent Sitzmann.

+The goal is to integrate a tiny VAE-based encoder-decoder in the pixelSplat architecture.
+The input of the model are two context images and multiple target viewing directions.
+The out of the model are target images that correspond to the input viewing directions.

+The latent encoder takes the 256x256 context images as input and outputs 64x64 latent feature maps.
+These feature maps are added to the output feature maps of PixelSplat's encoder.
+Consequently, Gaussians are predicted in a smaller latent space and then they are projected into 64x64 image frames by rasterization, which are the target images.
+The latent decoder then upsamples the target images to have spatial dimensions 256x256.

-For the necessary library installations and information about datasets, training, evaluation, etc. please visit the [pixelSplat GitHub page](https://github.com/dcharatan/pixelsplat).
+For the necessary library installations and information about datasets, training, evaluation, etc. please visit the [GitHub page](https://github.com/dcharatan/pixelsplat) of pixelSplat.

 ## BibTeX